Vayne Humor Guide by albableat

 Of course, +rep for any constructive helpful criticism and advices.

 January 13, 2012 - Fixed a mistake in masteries section (magic pen mastery).
 Removed Sword of the Divine (as it will be removed from the game).
 Replaced it with Ionic Spark.

 January 16, 2012 - Angrily changing some numbers due to Vayne nerf in Sejuani patch D:<

 - Base movement speed reduced to 300 from 305

 - Night Hunter movement speed reduced to 30 from 40

 - Tumble bonus damage reduced to 30/35/40/45/50% from 40/45/50/55/60%

 - Final Hour Tumble stealth duration reduced to 1 second from 1.5

-February 2, 2012 Removed Zeke's Herald from explanations, as it was remade into Zeke's Herald, which is more of a pure support item.
+February 2, 2012 Removed Zeke's Harbinger from explanations, as it was remade into zeke's herald, which is more of a pure support item.

 March 4, 2012 Changed the guide title and changed guide category to humour.
 Apparently, people don't get my intentions for writing this.
 Fine, damnit.